dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 # A study on how the second lockdown in the Netherlands affected the AirBnb market in Amsterdam

-Research question: To what extend did the number of hosts, the location of the Airbnbs and the prices of the Airbnbs change during and after the second lockdown compared to before the second lockdown?
+Research question: To what extend did the number of hosts, the location of the Airbnbs and the prices of the Airbnbs in Amsterdam change during and after the second lockdown compared to before the second lockdown?

 ## Motivation
 At the end of 2019, the first infection of the corona virus was detected in China and since then this virus has gripped almost all countries in the world (Chen et al., 2020).The Netherlands has also been affected by the corona virus and has had to take various measures to limit the spread of the corona virus.
 Some examples of these gripping measures are: